George E. Stone: Life and career

 One of Stone's closest friends was reporter-humorist Damon Runyon.
-Stone often appeared in movie adaptations of Runyon's work.
+Stone often appeared in movie adaptations of Runyon's work, including the musical Guys and Dolls.
 In Stone's last film, Pocketful of Miracles (1961), directed by Frank Capra, he played the uncredited role of a blind beggar.

 Illness and death

 Throughout his career, Stone was sidelined by illness.
 In 1936, he had pneumonia and lost out on a film role.
 Later illnesses forced him to miss the first and the last of the Boston Blackie pictures.
-In the early 1950s began losing his sight to the point of almost total blindness in both eyes.
-He told The Daily Mirror in November 1958, “To me, it meant the end of everything I’d taken for granted.”
+In the early 1950s he began losing his sight to the point of almost total blindness in both eyes.
+He told The Daily Mirror in November 1958, "To me, it meant the end of everything I'd taken for granted."
 In 1958, he underwent surgery to save his sight.
-In fact, his sight was so limited by the time that he played the county clerk on Perry Mason that he had to be led around the set by his co-stars.
+In fact, his sight was so limited by the time that he played the court clerk on Perry Mason that he had to be led around the set by his co-stars.

 After suffering a major stroke in 1966 which left him bedridden and unable to speak, Stone spent the majority of his last year of life at the Motion Picture Country Home until he died May 26, 1967.
 His resting place is at Mount Sinai Memorial Park Cemetery.